-Coober Pedy is an iconic mining town in South Australia and, like many remote locations, relies on diesel-fired generators to provide electricity.
+The Coober Pedy Renewable Diesel Hybrid project is led by Energy Developments Ltd (EDL) in the iconic mining town of Coober Pedy in South Australia.
+Like many remote locations, relies on diesel-fired generators to provide electricity.
 EDL has supplied power to Coober Pedy since 2004.

 EDL plans to combine 1MW of solar PV and 4MW of wind energy generation and a 1MW, 0.5MWh battery storage and inverter system as well as a range of additional proven technologies to displace up to 70% of the current diesel fired generation at Coober Pedy.
 If successful the project could be replicated at other off-grid locations within EDL’s current generation portfolio.
 ARENA’s funding commitment has allowed the project to progress to advanced planning and decision making stages.

 In off-grid locations, renewable energy has unique advantages over fossil fuels.